The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 A specialist surgeon trained in the treatment of diseases of the ear, nose throat and other parts of the head and neck including the mouth, nasal sinuses, pharynx and larynx (voice box).
 Also known as an ENT surgeon.

 Finding cancer as early as possible, either by recognising early symptoms of cancer, or by screening to find cancers before they cause any symptoms.

 A type of energy that can be natural or man-made.
 Different types of electromagnetic radiation include sunlight, radio waves, microwaves, x-rays and gamma rays.

-Describes tissues or organs that make and release hormones.
+Tissues or organs that make and release hormones into the bloodstream.
 Examples of endocrine tissues are the pituitary, thyroid, and adrenal glands.